 - Helen, Tom and baby Jasper

-Since 2008 I have helped expectant Mums like you to have a calm, confident and relaxed birth experience regardless of the way baby’s birth has panned out.
-Together we, banish your fears around childbirth and build up your birth knowledge, your confidence and your emotional strength to be the strong, powerful and capable women you are.
+Since 2008 Sarah has helped expectant Mums like you to have a calm, confident and courageous birth experience regardless of the way baby’s birth has panned out.
+Together you'll, banish your fears around childbirth and build up your birth knowledge, your confidence and your emotional strength to be the strong, powerful and capable women you are.

 "When examined said this was due to him being back to back and was also not dilating so recommended epidural due to the time this would possibly take and the pain .
 I agreed and epidural was put in fine again this felt right for us. then his heart rate dropped so Doctors then rushed me in for an emergency C section luckily I had excepted the epidural so wasn't put to sleep.